13 Amazing Reef Safe Sunscreens (Approved by Surfers)

 If you can’t imagine going to Hawaii without sunscreen, don’t fret.
 It’s not about giving up sunscreen completely.
 It’s about choosing a better reef safe sunscreen.

 Reef safe sunscreens are a little different from the traditional sunscreens you may be accustomed to.
 But choosing a reef safe sunscreen is easy — if you know what to look for.

-Here is a quick rundown of what makes a sunscreen reef-safe or eco-friendly, why you should be using one, and 13 safe sunscreen brands that have been tested and approved by real women who surf.
+Here is a quick rundown of what reef safe sunscreen is, why you should be using one and some great brands to try.

 Most sunscreens on the market are chemical sunscreens.
 Typically they contain some of the following ingredients: oxybenzone, avobenzone, octisalate, octocrylene, homosalate and octinoxate.
-When you apply these sunscreens, they penetrate your skin and those chemicals absorb and filter UVA and UVB rays from the sun.
+When you apply these sunscreens, the chemicals penetrate your skin and those chemicals absorb and filter UVA and UVB rays from the sun.

-There is some concern about the effect of these chemicals on human health.
+There is also some concern about the effect of the chemicals in traditional sunscreens on human health.
 High levels of oxybenzone have been found in human bloodstreams among people who use products containing the chemical.